mstuartf/skeleton-vue-site/README.md

 # skeleton-vue-site

 This is a template Vue website to use as a starting point for new projects.
+Example [here](http://skeleton-vue-site.s3-website.eu-west-2.amazonaws.com)

 ## Features